-As of September 16, 2020, the Children's Center had 268 Head Start applications and 210 Early Head Start applications for the waiting lists.
+As of March 31, 2022, the Children's Center has 80 children on the Early Head Start waitlist and 45 children on the Head Start waitlist.

 The Selection Criteria Ranking Scale is the tool the Center uses to determine which participants have the highest need for services.
 At the application appointment, families are asked a series of questions and each answer is assigned points.
 Participants with the highest points are offered the open Early Head Start/Head Start slots first.
 The Ranking Scale is reviewed annually with the Policy Council and all updates and suggestions must be approved by the Board of Directors and Policy Council.